-Since 1980, Kevin Brown has published in dozens of daily, weekly, monthly and quarterly publications short-form reviews and long-form essay-reviews of recent full-length books, especially those published by small literary and university presses.
+Kevin A. Brown has published in daily, weekly, monthly and quarterly publications short-form reviews and long-form essay-reviews of recent books, especially those published by small literary and university presses.

-Reviews of a single title may range from 250 to 1,000 words.
-Essay-reviews ranging from 1,500 to 7,500 words contemplate 2 to 5 books, providing readers with a sense of the merits and focus of each title as well as putting those books in conversation with each other, their subject, and/or some aspect of contemporary writing or culture.
+Reviews of a single title range from 250 to 1,000 words.
+Essay-reviews ranging from 1,500 to 7,500 words have contemplated 2 to 5 books, providing readers with a sense of the merits and focus of each title as well as putting those books into conversation with each other, their subjects, and/or some aspect of contemporary culture.

-Each fall and spring, Kevin Brown scours publishers’ catalogs and trade publications such as Publishers Weekly, seeking to review and make accessible to a wider audience books with literary merit that might otherwise be overlooked.
+Each fall and spring, Kevin Brown researches publishers’ catalogs and trade publications like Publishers Weekly, seeking to review and make accessible to a wider audience books of merit that might otherwise be overlooked.

-I hope to continue making essays and reviews integral to an overall body of work.
-Whether short-form or long-form, the articles, essays and interviews I’ve published since 1980 were either: (1) relevant to a book-length work then in-progress, most recently Countée, Ida Mae, Others: Familiar Essays on the Harlem Renaissance & More (2018), an account of my great-grandmother’s marriage to the poet Countée Cullen; (2) conducive to public dialogue on ideas and issues in a time when people have less free time to read but are increasingly affected by information contained in the books they can’t make time for; or (3) an opportunity to discover Spanish-language authors in translation or to read/reread toward an ongoing exploration of the canon classic reissues of books in languages other than Spanish.
+Kevin A. Brown intends to continue making essays and reviews integral to an overall body of work.
+Whether short-form or long-form, the articles, essays and interviews he has published since 1980 have been either: (1) relevant to a book-length work then in-progress, currently Think Back Yesterday & Other Essays (1983-2023), and prior to that a forthcoming group portrait of Harlem Renaissance poet Countée Cullen, his widow Ida Cullen-Cooper and their circle; (2) conducive to public dialogue on ideas and issues in a time when people have less free time to read but are increasingly affected by knowledge and information contained in the books they can’t make time for; or (3) an opportunity to discover Spanish-language authors in translation or to read/reread toward an ongoing exploration of the canon classic reissues of books in languages other than Spanish.

 Publication Date:Fall 2020/Winter 2021